christianjianelli/yaai_examples/README.md

-# yaai_examples
-ABAP AI tools - Usage Examples
+# ABAP AI tools - Usage Examples

 This repository contains examples that demonstrate the basic usage of the ABAP AI tools with multiple providers, including Anthropic, Google, OpenAI, Ollama, Mistral, and Nvidia.